public-policy-and-governance

 Environmental Sustainability

-Regulation must also adapt to address environmental concerns, focusing on:
+Regulation must also adapt to address increasingly urgent environmental concerns, focusing on:

-• Resource Conservation: Promoting sustainable practices in industries such as agriculture and manufacturing.
+- Resource Conservation: Promoting sustainable practices in industries such as agriculture, forestry, and manufacturing.
+This includes regulations on water usage, waste management, and chemical runoff.

 Conclusion